goblimey/flightinfo/README.md

 In a real app,
 there would be an HTTP request to load a CSV.

+All dates and times are assumed to be in the UTC time zone.

     gradle test

 builds the app and runs the unit tests.